 - to gain extra qualifications that will help them secure a university place.

-'The best predictor of future achievement is previous achievement,' stresses Allen Cheng in his comprehensive guide on getting into the most elite universities so, if your child is studying music, give her the chance to succeed no matter what subject she intends to read at university.
+Universities may look for well-rounded individuals but top colleges and universities adhere to one golden rule: the best predictor of future achievement is past achievement, stresses Allen Cheng in his comprehensive guide on getting into the most elite universities.
+If your child is studying music, give her the best chance to succeed no matter what subject she intends to read at university.